 Stain removers

-Now stain removers are a 100% necessary item for most us!
+Now stain removers are a 100% necessary item for most of us!
 Especially parents with kids who tend to spill or drop something on what seems like every single piece of clothing.
-I like to make my own stain remover using thieves laundry soap, thieves cleaner and lemon essential oil.
+I like to make my own stain remover on tough stains using thieves laundry soap, thieves cleaner, and lemon essential oil.
 Save the recipe here to use later.

 Laundry booster

 I used to think of a laundry booster as an optional item in my laundry room, but that is no longer the case.
-I am constantly making and using this recipe.
-Mostly because it’s so good for things like stinky exercise clothes, sporting gear, work outside clothing and pet bedding.
-And it was a game changer!
+I am constantly making and using this natural laundry booster recipe.
+Mostly because it’s so good for things like stinky exercise clothes, sporting gear, work-outside clothing, pet bedding, or anything with a strong scent.
+And it was a game-changer to getting rid of smelly items while adding a light fresh scent!
 Do yourself a favor, and start making this homemade laundry booster recipe now.
-It’s such a simple and easy recipe to make, you will never not want to have this in your house!
+It’s such a simple and easy recipe to make, you will not want to have this in your house!

 Dryer sheets

-These ones are a simple no, even the ones that seem like they are better.
+Dryer sheets are a simple no, even the ones that seem like they are better since they still have toxic chemicals on them.
 Instead of using dryer sheets, you can opt to use wool dryer balls instead.
 Your clothes will start to feel like clothes again, instead of having a layer of chemicals on the outside.
 Depending on the size of your load of laundry, you can use between 3-5 wool dryer balls per load.
-I often will add 1-2 drops of essential oils directly a few of the wool dryer balls to add a light natural scent to the laundry.
+I often will add 1-2 drops of your favorite essential oil directly to a few of the wool dryer balls to add a light natural scent to the laundry.
+I like using citrus, purification, lavender, eucalyptus, and peppermint essential oils.

-Changing out your entire laundry room might seem intimidating, but it will be 100% worth the effort.
-My best advice for swapping out any area of your home is to start with ONE item.
-Pick the item that you are almost out of and buy something better.
-Or simply buy the wool dryer balls and toss the dryer sheets!
+Changing out your entire laundry room might seem intimidating, but it will be 100% worth the effort as it’s one of the most toxic rooms in the home.
+My best advice for swapping out any area of your home is to start with just ONE item.
+Pick the one item that you are almost out of and buy something better. if you don’t need to re-buy anything, simply buy the wool dryer balls and toss the dryer sheets in the trash!
 Anything is a great step in the right direction, and once you get started you won’t want to stop.

 shop my favorite natural laundry room products

-- Thieves cleaner & lemon essential oil for the stain stick recipe
+- Stain stick ingredients: Thieves cleaner & lemon essential oil and clear glass spray bottle

 Looking to start swapping out your home and personal care products?